Sybio/GifFrameExtractor/README.md

 # GifFrameExtractor
 # ================================

-GifFrameExtractor is a PHP class that separe all the frames (and their duration) of an animated GIF
+GifFrameExtractor is a PHP class that separates all the frames (and their duration) of an animated GIF

 ### For what ?

-The class helps you to separe all the frames of an animated GIF, for example to watermark them and then to generate a new watermarked and animated GIF.
+The class helps you to separate all the frames of an animated GIF, for example to watermark them and then to generate a new watermarked and animated GIF.

 ### Usage